 If you support technology in schools, then you know that the beginning of the year is a chaotic and stressful time of year.
 Our experienced crew of onsite technicians, engineers, trainers, and directors take great pride in the work we do to partner with school districts to calm the storm, train on the new tools/devices, and place the focus on what matters most - creating awesome learning experiences for kids.
 For this blog entry, we humbly share some of the comments that warmed our hearts at the beginning of this school year.

 Our techs and schools work tirelessly at the end of the year to ensure that device collection goes smoothly.
-Though they expect the occasional problem, they don't always anticipate the some of the conversations they have with their students and staff.
-In honor of the end of the year, we offer you the top ten comments our techs heard during device collection this year.
+Though they expect the occasional problem, they don't always anticipate some of the conversations they have with their students and staff.
+In honor of the end of the year, we offer you the top ten comments our techs heard during device collection last year.

 "No one can whistle a symphony alone.
-It takes a whole orchestra to play it." -HE Luccock
+It takes a whole orchestra to play it."

 This is the third post of a three-part series about ways to strengthen communication between technology staff team members within your school district.
 Be sure to check out our first and second posts for more great ideas for facilitating communication between teachers and techs.